SenseLogic/PENDOWN/README.md

 ## Limitations

+* The modifier lists can't contain spaces.
-* Lists are not processed inside preformatted blocks.
+* The lists are not processed inside preformatted blocks.
 * The Pendown text can't contain `<xmp>` tags if it is converted to HTML by the web browser script.

 ## Version